phaag/nfinflux/README.md

 2. Import mode:
    Take any number of pre-collected nfcapd files and imports the stat info into influxDB

-In both modes, the same data is imported.
+In both modes, the same type of data is imported.
 See below for a more details

-The collector exposes counters for flows/packets and bytes per protocol (tcp/udp/icmp/other) and the source identifier from the respective exporter.
+The collector exposes rate counters for flows/packets and bytes per protocol (tcp/udp/icmp/other) and the source identifier from the respective exporter.
 Updates are sent by default every minute (60s).
 Multiple collectors (ident) with multiple exporters may send metrics to **nfinflux**.

 ## Metrics: